We change our hair, our clothes, where we live, and even the way we use software.

 It’s not just your IT department that will go through some changes, but your compliance team will, too.
 When using SaaS solutions, a compliance team is necessary, since data isn’t only stored internally, but across multiple vendors.

 It’s crucial that you make sure that vendors you’re working with are certified and compliant with various regulations, like GDPR.
-You should only work with companies who are completely buttoned up with their certifications so that you don’t put customer or company data at risk of being stolen or part of a data breach.
+You should only work with companies who are completely buttoned up with their certifications so that you don’t put customer or company data at risk of being stolen or part of a breach through data migration.
 With this information in someone else’s hands, you must trust that partner.

 New finance structure

 Because SaaS tools are subscription models, the renewals are automatic and no longer in-house.
 This creates a different financial structure than what you may be used to when using on-premise tools.
-Having to monitor each tool, when they’re up for renewal, and how you’re being charged can be a time-consuming process.
+Having to monitor each entire application, when they’re up for renewal, and how you’re being charged can be a time-consuming process.

-In addition, while the upfront fee of a SaaS solution may be lower, you can have potential fees along the way that you didn’t expect.
+In addition, while the upfront fee of a SaaS solution through a private cloud may be lower, you can have potential fees along the way that you didn’t expect.
 Because anyone can sign up for a SaaS tool, you may find yourself with increased cost.
 The cost of using these SaaS tools can also be based on storage, emails sent, or seats.
 As your customer base grows, and more of your team needs to use these solutions, you may see an increase in cost.

 Thankfully, G2 Track can be your single source of truth when it comes to software spend optimization and getting a clear picture of each tool within your stack.
 You’ll be able to see, in one easy-to-read dashboard, how much is being spent with each vendor, where the spend is contracted, and if your employees are actually using each application.